microsoft/Microsoft.IO.RecyclableMemoryStream/docs/Microsoft.IO/RecyclableMemoryStream/Capacity.md

 Writing past the current capacity will cause `Capacity` to automatically increase, until MaximumStreamCapacity is reached.

-If the capacity is larger than `int.MaxValue`, then `int.MaxValue` will be returned.
+If the capacity is larger than `int.MaxValue`, then `InvalidOperationException` will be thrown.
 If you anticipate using larger streams, use the [`Capacity64`](Capacity64.md) property instead.

 ## See Also